 Text by Jana Romanova

-This publication is written as a thesis at MA “Photography and Society” at The Royal Academy of Art, The Hague, The Netherlands, 2021
+This project is created as a thesis at MA “Photography and Society” at The Royal Academy of Art, The Hague, The Netherlands, 2021